Sweet Baby James

 Since moving to Portland in ‘86, Louis has continued the trend, working with top Portland blues/soul artists including the late, great Paul deLay, Curtis Salgado, Lloyd Jones, and Linda Hornbuckle, and jazz musicians Mel Brown, Thara Memory, Dan Faehnle, and Dan Balmer.
 Louis also is the “first call” organist to back visiting musical legends, who have included Bernard “Pretty” Purdie,” Phil Upchurch, Martha Reeves, the Shirelles, and now-departed musical giants Solomon Burke, Howard Tate, and Bo Diddley.

 In addition to working extensively as a sideman, between 2005 and 2014, Louis enjoyed his favorite musical project: co-leading King Louie & Baby James with Sweet Baby James.
 Louis has also organized a series of successful soul music tributes featuring the Portland Soul All-Stars.
-Following James' retirement, Louis teamed up with vocalist LaRhonda Steele as "King Louie & LaRhonda Steele."
-James was a big fan of that pairing!
+Since James' retirement, Louis has produced and played on a series of three CDs which received 4-stars in Downbeat magazine and were featured in that magazine's annual "Best Albums of the Year" issue.
+The most recent release, 2019's all-instrumental, all-original "It's About Time," featured Louis' trio with his "King Louie & Baby James" bandmate Renato Caranto plus drummer Edwin Coleman III and special guests.

 When not gigging, Louis rents out the best Hammond organs in the NW, teaches music, and hangs out at his Washougal, WA home with his wife/manager Tracy Pain and their children, grandchildren, & remarkably friendly cats.